ecklost/RevisitingJava2023/README.md

 # RevisitingJava2023
-Revisiting Jave because I haven't done it in a while
+Revisiting Java because I haven't done it in a while